Fossils and geological time

 Geoscience Australia Time Walk

-The Geoscience Australia TimeWalk iPhone application guide visitors along the TimeWalk in Geoscience Australia's Canberra grounds.
-It gives them the opportunity to read, hear and learn about the significance of these rocks as part of Earth's history and discover other interesting facts and events of geological history along the way.
+The Geoscience Australia TimeWalk iPhone application guides visitors along the TimeWalk in Geoscience Australia's Canberra grounds.
+It gives them the opportunity to read, hear and learn about the significance of the rocks located along the walk and discover other interesting facts about Earth's geological history along the way.

 Geological Timescale: Australia through time

-This iPad app provides users with information about the various Geological Timescale periods, including details of life and minerals for each time period and animated Paleogeographic maps visualising the formation of the continents from 600 million years ago to the present day.
+This iPad app provides users with information about the periods of the Geological Timescale, including details of life and minerals formed during each time period.
+Animated Paleogeographic maps also show the changing shape and position of the continents from 600 million years ago to the present day.